-The Competition Introduction course provides the coach with the theoretical and technical knowledge required to prepare them to coach athletes in developmental, pre-competitive, and competitive programs.
+The Competition Introduction (C1) program provides coaches with the theoretical and technical knowledge required to coach athletes in developmental, pre-competitive, and competitive gymnastics programs.

 C1 Coach Certification Pathway